Work by Grant Recipients of the Initiative in Reporting on Race and Criminal Justice

 Futuro Media wrote about Tennessee's treatment of juvenile lifers

-Houston journalist Brittney Martin produced "Sugar Land," an eight-part investigative podcast series for The Texas Newsroom — a collaboration between NPR and public radio stations across the state — which laid bare the racist roots of Texas' criminal justice system.
+Houston journalist Brittney Martin produced "Sugar Land," an eight-part investigative podcast series for The Texas Newsroom — a collaboration between NPR and public radio stations across the state — that laid bare the racist roots of Texas' criminal justice system.
 The series reveals the trials and circumstances of 95 Black and Brown convict laborers who died in Sugar Land, Texas, under the state's convict lease system and whose bodies were unearthed more than 100 years later.